SnaraC/2-3-Tree-self-balancing-tree/README.md

 C++ implementation of functionalities (insertion, deletion, search) of 2-3-Tree (self-balancing tree).

 Made by: Sovannara Chou

-This is one of my projects in Data Structures, Algorithms, and Discrete Mathematics II.
+This is one of my projects in Data Structures, Algorithms, and Discrete Mathematics II (CSS 343) at UWB.

-Project goal: creating a 2-3tree to build balancing tree working with more than 100k input values.
+Project goal: creating a 2-3tree to build balancing tree working up to 100k input values.
+PASS TEST!

 **Description:**